-Bogota Coffee Company
+Bogota Coffee Company, The Hub

 Bogota has been in The Hub for some time, and it’s actually a little bit of a strange location for an independent coffee shop as it’s surrounded by chains.
 Despite this, Bogota has thrived and is a favourite for most people in Milton Keynes.
 Bogota is one of Dan’s favourite spots!
 I like it because it’s right next to Sweat Studios and I can grab a nice herbal tea afterwards, but their coffee is also off the scale.
 It’s pretty cosy inside but they have plenty of outdoor seating too.

-4 Rillaton Walk (The Hub, off Avebury Boulevard), Central Milton Keynes, MK9 2FZ
+Find it: 4 Rillaton Walk (The Hub, off Avebury Boulevard), Central Milton Keynes, MK9 2FZ

 If you like coffee AND cake, I highly recommend making a trip to the cupcake bar.
 Although not technically in Milton Keynes, it’s close enough and has an MK postcode!
 The interior is fresh, modern and very Instagrammable, and the cake menu changes up every day.
 Pictured above is a peanut butter and jam cupcake, but expect to find flavours like Eton mess, banoffee pie and jammy dodger too!
 This is well worth a visit for the cupcakes alone.
 The owner, Lauren, also makes beautiful cakes which you can see more of on their Facebook page.

-9 Church Street, Ampthill, MK45 2PL
+Find it: 9 Church Street, Ampthill, MK45 2PL

 The newly refurbished MK Gallery brings a lovely independent cafe to the city centre.
 Bright, bold and unapologetically MK, the interior makes this a welcoming place to be and the coffee isn’t half bad either.
 The cakes are also worth writing home about – try the carrot cake or lemon drizzle cake, you will not be disappointed!